-Earth symbolizes rest or the time of darkness.
+Earth symbolizes the rest of the time of darkness.
 It is the place of growth, abundance, death, and returning to the Earth.
-Earth is associated with most creatures that walked the earth as well as stones, seeds, trees, and plants.
-Waters colors are shades of black, green and brown and its music can be found in the drum.
+Earth is associated with most creatures that walked the Earth, including stones, seeds, trees, and plants.
+Earth’s colors are shades of black, green, and brown, and its music can be found in the drum.
 The Earth element of magic is used frequently in love spells and fertility spells since the Earth is inextricably linked to femininity.
-Other characteristics of the Earth include solidarity, stability, strength and endurance.
-Any type of spell that is associated with these characteristics will normally deal with Earth elements of magic.
+Other characteristics of the Earth include solidarity, stability, strength, and endurance.
+Any type of spell associated with these characteristics will typically deal with Earth elements of magic.

 Correspondences of the Element Earth

 - Attract the Element of Earth with Salts and Powders

 - Gender: Female

 - Magical tools: Pentagram, bowl, coins, stones, trees, salt, images.

 - Chakra: roots

 - Planets: Earth, Saturn

 - Gemstones: Rock crystal, Tourmaline, Cat’s Eye